Ishanahmed07/Ishanahmed07/README.md

 ### Hi there

-My name is #Ishan Ahmed and currently i am in second year pursuing my Bachelor's Degree in Computer Science.
+My name is Ishan Ahmed and currently i am in second year pursuing my Bachelor's Degree in Computer Science.

+🔭 I’m currently working to begin with an open source project

-🌱 I’m currently learning python and
+🌱 I’m currently learning basics of python and DSA in java

 📫 How to reach me : ishanahmed9660@gamil.com

    Instagram - https://www.instagram.com/_ish4n_/

-🔭 I am ready to contribute on open source project

 <!--